mdbergmann/cl-swbymabeweb/blogs/20200830---Web_applications_with_Common_Lisp.md

 During those points we will cover many things like how to properly test using mocks, i18n, how to use cl-who, how to convert Markdown to HTML and other things.

+### Project setup

-What I write about in this blog, and in particular the workflow, is a smoothed version.
+This blog post, and in particular the workflow, is a smoothed version that tries to look a bit behind the scenes and actually partly carve out what a framework would or should do.
 I don't write about all the bumps and issues I had to deal with (or only if revelant), otherwise this would get the size of a small book (maybe I do that one day).

-### Project setup

 Since this was my first web project with Common Lisp I had to do some research for how to integrate and run the server and add routes, etc. This is where the scaffolding that frameworks like Caveman2 produce are appeciated.

 But, once we know how that works we can start a project from scratch.
 Along the way we can create a template for future projects.
+(This can also be in combination with one of the mentioned frameworks.)

 That means we don't have a lot of setup to start with.
 We create a project folder and a 'src' and 'tests' folder therein.
 That's it.
 We'll add an asdf based project/system definition as we go along.

 To get started and since we use a test-driven approach we'll start with adding an integration (or acceptance) test for the first feature, the imprint page.

 In order to add tests that are part of a full test suite we'll start creating an overall 'all-tests' test suite.
-So we'll create a new Lisp file and add the following code and save it as 'tests/all-tests.lisp':
+Create a new Lisp file and add the following code and save it as 'tests/all-tests.lisp':

 ```
 (defpackage :cl-swbymabeweb.tests